 I flipped it after eight minutes:

-And then I pulled it after just another four minutes and plated it:
+And then I pulled it after just another four minutes of indirect grilling and plated it:

 This stuff is really fantastic and is will be a conversation piece at your next party.
 It’s warm, soft and has a nice garlic infusion that makes it great by itself or smeared on a cracker or a piece of crusty bread.
-Of course, you can do this inside by placing it in a pan with a little oil as they prepared it for me at Provisions, but where’s the fun in that?
-It doesn’t pick up the smoky flavor from the grill, but it’s still amazing.
+Of course, you can do this inside by placing it in a pan with a little oil as they prepared it for me at Provisions, but grilling is so much more fun!
 I highly recommend this stuff.
-It’s $12.49/pound at Provisions so the portion above was around $6.50 with tax.

 Grill grates with a lot of space between the metal bars aren’t the best with this, and it doesn’t need super high heat as much as it needs to be warmed.